Featured Post

 Building Your AI Research Stack: An Integrated Workflow

-The real power of these tools comes not from using one in isolation, but from combining them into an efficient workflow or "stack."
+The real power of these tools comes from combining them into an efficient workflow.
 Here’s a model workflow for writing a research paper in 2025:

-- The Foundation (Reference Manager): Start with Zotero.
+1. The Foundation (Reference Manager): Start with Zotero.
 As you find papers, use its browser connector to save them directly to your library.
-This is your central knowledge base.

-- The Discovery Engine (Finding Sources): Use Elicit to get an initial overview of a topic and identify seed papers.
-Feed those papers into ResearchRabbit to build a visual map and discover dozens of related articles.
+2. The Discovery Engine (Finding Sources): Use Elicit to get an initial overview and ResearchRabbit to build a visual map and discover related articles.

-- The Comprehension Assistant (Understanding): When you encounter a dense paper, use ChatGPT to summarize key sections or explain difficult concepts.
+3. The Comprehension Assistant (Understanding): Use ChatGPT to summarize key sections or explain difficult concepts from dense papers.

-- The Writing Partner (Drafting): With your research organized, use Jasper to help overcome writer's block and generate a first draft.
-Use QuillBot to paraphrase and integrate sources smoothly.
+4. The Writing Partner (Drafting): With your research organized, use Jasper to help overcome writer's block and QuillBot to paraphrase and integrate sources smoothly.

 A Practical Framework for Ethical AI Use